Skip to Content

 Queenstown Arts and Craft Market

 The Queenstown Arts & Crafts Market is the best market to visit in Queenstown to pick up unique gifts or souvenirs to remember your trip.
 At the market, you’ll find vendors from all around New Zealand who come to show off their products.
-The market is on every Saturday from 9:00 am to 4:30 pm from November to April and 9:30 am to 3:30 pm from May to October.
+The market is every Saturday from 9 am to 4 pm!

 The Queenstown Arts & Crafts Market is located in the heart of Queenstown at Earnslaw Park and attracts quite the crowd.
 The vendors change regularly so I don’t have any favorites to recommend – you’ll need to check it out for yourself!